JacobLindey/JacobLindey.github.io/_posts/2022-09-04-should-you-comment-your-code.md

 Some issues, especially performance issues, can take months or even years to reveal themselves.
 When they do rear their ugly head, it can be difficult to remember why you chose the implementation that you did.

-Usually, its the simpliest or quickest solution that gets slotted first.
+Usually, its the simplest or quickest solution that gets slotted first.
 But other times we were aware of a limitation or constraint that led us to the (less performant) solution we chose.

 A lot of time, effort, and frustration can be saved by leaving your thoughts along side your less than obvious coding decisions.

 ### Comment for the future you

 Developers spend a lot of time solving difficult problems.
-You might spend a day resolving a strange bit of syntax needed to perform a novel task with an external package.Adequately recording your findings will save you time in the future should you need to reproduce these results.
+You might spend a day resolving a strange bit of syntax needed to perform a novel task with an external package.
+Adequately recording your findings will save you time in the future should you need to reproduce these results.

 Embedded microblogs in my code that summarize my findings alongside the working example is an invaluable resource when I inevitably need to solve a similar issue again.
 The initial time invested in recording the knowledge as it is fresh in my mind is offset by the hours saved months or years later.